MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/4a-describe-azure-arc-enabled-data-services.md

 Contoso, a global entity, hosts multiple SQL Server instances with various versions today in their on-premises environment.
 The IT staff also wants to explore multi-cloud strategy in order to leverage cloud service providers around the world.
-Azure Arc enabled data services provides a single pane of glass and unified management tools for managing, deploying, and being data sovereign complaint in certain markets.
+Azure Arc-enabled data services provides a single pane of glass and unified tools for management, deployment, and being data sovereignty compliance in certain markets.

 ## What is Azure Arc-enabled data services?

-Using Azure Arc-Enabled SQL Managed Instance, you can enroll all of your database instances located anywhere to Azure and then manage these databases in a consistent way.
+Using Azure Arc-enabled SQL Managed Instance, you can enroll all of your database instances located anywhere to Azure and then manage these databases in a consistent way.
 Azure Arc-enabled data services:

 - Enables you to be on an evergreen SQL instance
 - Provides flexible scaling options - meaning you can easily add or remove CPU and Memory from instances in a heartbeat